HiuSumJaimeYue/Social-Network-API/README.md

 localhost:3001//api/thoughts/<thoughtId>/reactions
 <localhost:3001/api/thoughts/63550a8c6c81d0ba1db69609/reactions>

-The following is an example of HTTP request URL for deleting a new reaction in Thought.
+The following is an example of HTTP request URL for deleting a reaction in Thought.
 localhost:3001/api/thoughts/:thoughtId/reactions/:reactionId
 <localhost:3001/api/thoughts/635516b4c13a105ac8ae8a5f/reactions/63551730c13a105ac8ae8a78>